Skarlso/blogsource/content/blog/2019-10-15-kubernetes-cluster-part2.md

   namespace: monitoring
 ~~~

-This will give access to monitor to following resources: nodes, nodes/proxy, services, endpoints and pods.
+This will give access to monitor the following resources: nodes, nodes/proxy, services, endpoints and pods.
 The action are get, list, watch.
 No modifications.

 We'll also allow Prometheus to watch ingresses for data traffic and allow it to do get requests to non-resource endpoint `/metrics`.